LAST REVIEWED Sep 04 2020 8 MIN READ

 Getting started with a 401(k) can seem difficult at first, but knowing what your options are will help you make the right decision.
-Luckily, it’s become even easier to choose a 401(k) plan, as recent research shows that 42% of employers reduced the number of investment options they offered participants over the past three years, and another 41% plan to do so by 2020.
+Luckily, it’s become even easier to choose a 401(k) plan, as recent research shows that 42% of employers reduced the number of investment options they offered participants over the past three years, and another 41% plan to do so in 2020.
 This means that employers have been consolidating and streamlining the options they’re providing to participants, giving you clearer access to the best retirement savings options for your needs.

 About the Roth 401(k)

 First introduced in 2006, the purpose of the Roth 401(k) was to mix features of the Roth IRA with those of traditional 401(k) plans.
 Contributing to any 401(k) plan means that your company can match your contribution.
 Adding the Roth component means that you avoid paying taxes on future withdrawals.
 This makes it a suitable plan for those who estimate that their overall income will significantly increase over time and choose to pay taxes on their current income, as opposed to paying taxes on their projected higher income.

 Notable differences between a Roth IRA and a Roth 401(k) are:

 Eligibility for the Roth IRA.
 There are income limits for contributing to a Roth IRA.
 These limits do not apply to a Roth 401(k) (or a traditional 401(k).
 If your income is too high for the Roth IRA, then the Roth 401(k) is a great alternative for tax-free future income.

 Ease of access to retirement funds.
 As opposed to the Roth IRA, funds in the Roth 401(k) are more difficult to withdraw.
 Those with a Roth IRA under the age of 59 1/2 can withdraw their contributions at any time if they’ve had the Roth for at least five years.
 Meanwhile, in the case of a Roth 401(k) plan, they need to pay a 10% penalty.